mikechambers/dcli/src/dcliah/README.md

 If you want to sync the database seperately, via dclias, you can pass the '--no-sync' flag to dcliah and it will not update the activity store.

-The tool expects that the manifest has been downloaded and synced to the default location using [dclim](https://github.com/mikechambers/dcli/tree/main/src/dclim).
+The tool expects that the manifest has been downloaded and synced using [dclim](https://github.com/mikechambers/dcli/tree/main/src/dclim).

 [![Image of dcliah](../../images/dcliah_sm.png)](../../images/dcliah.png)